GRE PSR-255 Hand Held Scanner Review

 The Shira FR-1106 Multi-Band Radio Receiver can pick up MW, CB1, CB2, VHF and AIR band.
 It's an old radio and appears to be quite rare as a Shira model.
 The design itself, though, is not so rare.
 It looks as though this design was used by many companies, who made radios that all looked rather similar.
 And all the companies did was differ the design slightly and slap their brand name on the front.

 I've seen a few different types, but the Shira FR-1106 is one of the nicer ones.
-It's a "portable" handheld radio but its big, man.
+It's a "portable" handheld radio, but its a big boy, man.
+Certainly won't fit in a pocket.
+Try a carrier bag!
 Takes 4 AA batteries and is fairly loud when turned up.
 The headphone jack is a mono, so only works in one ear.

 I'm certain its not broken in anyway as it works great everywhere else.
-The only thing I wish it had that it doesn't have is a little light inside where tuning window is.
+The only thing I wish it had that it doesn't have is a little light inside where the tuning window is.
 One of those dull orange ones from the 70's.
 That would have been nice.
 Cool radio though overall.
+Sometimes its nice to have some older tech like this to play with and appreciate.

 Popular